ARB recommends giving owners of historic cabin time to preserve it

 BERRYVILLE — Efforts to preserve a historic log cabin should be afforded an opportunity to succeed before demolition is considered, the Berryville Architectural Review Board (ARB) has determined.

 In a unanimous vote, the ARB on Wednesday recommended that the town give the owners of 112 Josephine St. until Dec.
 31, 2023, to renovate the boarded-up house.
-However, the owners must adhere to a timeline, reaching certain milestones as the structure undergoes improvements.
+However, the owners should adhere to a timeline, reaching certain milestones as the structure undergoes improvements, board members asserted.

-The house shouldn't be allowed to remain in its present condition indefinitely, according to board member Mary Serock.
+The house shouldn’t be allowed to remain in its present condition indefinitely, said board member Mary Serock.

 Built in the 1870s, the cabin is the only original structure in the Josephine City Historic District existing as it was built.